What is CARES?

 - Decrease costs and burdens on Wisconsin’s healthcare system; and

 - Eliminate barriers for PAs to provide service in rural and other underserved areas.

 Many current PA laws were created in the 1960s and 1970s when the PA profession was created to address healthcare shortages - especially in rural areas.
 Many studies demonstrate that PAs provide high-quality care and that PAs are a safe provider.
 PAs have an extremely low medical malpractice rate and discipline rate.

 Where are PAs in the process?

-Since then, WAPA has been reaching out to stakeholders such as groups that represent providers and healthcare systems as well as public policymakers for feedback and advice on solutions to meet the healthcare shortage - especially in the rural areas of the state.
+Since then, WAPA has been reaching out to stakeholder groups including the Wisconsin Medical Society, Wisconsin Hospital Association, and healthcare systems as well as public policymakers for feedback and advice on solutions to meet the healthcare shortage - especially in the rural areas of the state.

 What can PAs do?

-This is one of the largest modernization efforts of a state PA law.
+This is one of the largest modernization efforts of a state PA law in Wisconsin.
 Building an effective coalition will be critical.
 PAs should:

 - Introduce themselves to their legislators and invite them to tour their practice setting.